 Leaky Buildings and Toxic Mould

-By Kim Lovegrove FAIB of Lovegrove & Cotton – Construction and Planning Lawyers
+By Kim Lovegrove MSE RML FAIB, Chairman of the IBQC, Senior Lawyer and Law Reformer, Lovegrove & Cotton – Construction and Planning Lawyers

 A Price Waterhouse Coopers report released in December 2009 revealed that 42,000 dwellings in New Zealand built between 1992 and 2008 were potentially implicated in the leaky building web.
 Furthermore, the same report stated that the remediation costs in 2008 NZ Dollars was some $11.3 billion.

-Australia has not to date experienced a calamity of that magnitude with respect to leaky homes, but there are more and more complaints and reports of leaky buildings particularly in a multi-unit and high rise setting.
+Australia has not to date experienced such a widespread leaky building calamity, nor one of that magnitude, but there are frequent complaints and reports of leaky buildings particularly in a multi-unit and high rise setting.

 The most sinister aspect of water damage cases, however, is not the immense cost regarding diagnosis and protracted litigation; it is the potential for there to be an environment that is conducive to the growth and proliferation of toxic mould.
-Illness that emanates from toxic mould can, to reiterate, be life-threatening and can take a case into the public liability realm.
+Illness that emanates from toxic mould can be life-threatening and can even take a case into the public liability realm.

 Types and cause of toxic mould

 Mould, according to the Centres for Disease Control and Prevention, has a tendency to proliferate in warm, damp, humid conditions.
 Needless to say, water damaged environments, regardless of whether they are residential abodes or commercial or civil buildings, can create an environment conducive to the growth and spread of mould.
 More ominous is the circulation of airborne spores, particularly in air conditioned environments, where the air conditioning systems abet the airborne circulation and transportation of spores in an internal environment.